-Short Term Commissioning Position (by 2013) Medium Tem Commission Position (by 2016) Longer Term Commissioning (>2016) We will propose commissioning at least 3FE additional provision for Tonbridge in years 2016/17 to 2019/20.
+Short Term Commissioning Position Medium Tem Commission Position Longer Term Commissioning (by 2013) (by 2016) (>2016) We will propose commissioning at least 3FE additional provision for Tonbridge in years 2016/17 to 2019/20.
 Proposals to be linked to those for Sevenoaks and Tunbridge Wells.